 Study other speakersTatiana Ayazo/Rd.com Articulate speakers learn from other articulate speakers.
 Need inspiration?
 Find a radio show or podcast you enjoy, and analyze the host's speech.
 He or she has likely squashed any verbal ticks, and can help you identify effective patterns of speech.
 What's more, podcasts can make your commute go by faster!

-Speak with confidenceTatiana Ayazo/Rd.com Even if you’re talking on the phone, the way you hold yourself impacts the way people perceive your ideas.
+Speak with confidenceTatiana Ayazo/Rd.com How to be more articulate?
+Speak with confidence.
+Even if you’re talking on the phone, the way you hold yourself impacts the way people perceive your ideas.
 Extend your vocal cords by keeping your chin parallel to the floor and sitting up straight, and avoid moving your hands too much (studies show keeping them folded on the table projects trustworthiness).

 Content continues below ad